Stephen Foster (album)

 Stephen Foster is a compilation album of phonograph records by Bing Crosby of songs by Stephen Foster released in 1946.

 Background

 Bing Crosby had enjoyed unprecedented success during the 1940s with his discography showing six No. 1 hits in 1944 alone.
 His films such as Going My Way and The Bells of St. Mary's were huge successes as were the Road films he made with Bob Hope.
 On radio, his Kraft Music Hall and Philco Radio Time shows were very popular.
 Decca Records built on this by issuing a number of 78rpm album sets, some featuring freshly recorded material and others utilizing Crosby's back catalogue.
 Ten of these sets were released in 1946, nine in 1947 and nine more in 1948.
-Most of these 78rpm albums were reissued as 10" vinyl LP's in subsequent years.
+Most of these 78 rpm albums were reissued as 10-inch vinyl LP's in subsequent years.

 Reception

 Billboard liked the album saying: "It was expected that sooner or later Bing Crosby would make an album of Stephen Foster tunes.
 Crosby does full justice to the popular composer's music."